South Beach Diet

 - Like the related South Beach Diet products, such as cookbooks and diet foods

-Check with your doctor or health care provider before starting any weight-loss diet, especially if you have any health concerns.
+Check with your doctor or dietitian before starting any weight-loss diet, especially if you have any health concerns.

-The South Beach Diet says that its balance of good carbs, lean protein and healthy fats makes it a nutrient-dense, fiber-rich diet that you can follow for a lifetime of healthy eating.
+The South Beach Diet says that its balance of complex carbs, lean protein and healthy fats makes it a nutrient-dense, fiber-rich diet that you can follow for a lifetime of healthy eating.
+Food sources of complex carbs, or so-called good carbs, include fruit, vegetables, whole grains, beans and legumes.
+Simple carbs, or "bad" carbs, include sugar, syrup and baked goods made from refined white flour.

-The South Beach Diet is lower in carbohydrates than is a typical eating plan, but not as low as a true low-carb diet.
-On a typical eating plan, about 45 to 65 percent of your daily calories come from carbohydrates.
+The South Beach Diet is lower in carbohydrates than is a typical eating plan, but not as low as a strict low-carb diet.
+On a typical eating plan, about 45% to 65% of your daily calories come from carbohydrates.
 Based on a 2,000-calorie-a-day diet, this amounts to about 225 to 325 grams of carbohydrates a day.

-In the final maintenance phase of the South Beach Diet, you can get as much as 28 percent of your daily calories from carbohydrates, or about 140 grams of carbohydrates a day.
-A true low-carb diet might restrict your carb intake to as little as 20 to 100 grams a day.
+In the final maintenance phase of the South Beach Diet, you can get as much as 28% of your daily calories from carbohydrates, or about 140 grams of carbohydrates a day.
+A strict low-carb diet might restrict your carb intake to as little as 20 to 100 grams a day.
+The keto version of the South Beach diet limits carbs to 40 grams a day during phase 1, and 50 grams during phase 2.

 The South Beach Diet has evolved over time and now recommends exercise as an important part of your lifestyle.
 The South Beach Diet says that regular exercise will boost your metabolism and help prevent weight-loss plateaus.